101 Cooking For Two

 Instructions

-- Prep a small crock pot with a good coat of PAM cooking spray.
-Place an 8 oz of crushed pineapple in the bottom of the crock pot.
+Prep a small crock pot with a good coat of PAM cooking spray.
+Pour an 8 oz of crushed pineapple with the juices into the bottom of the crock pot.
+Most size crock pots will work as long as the ham fits without touching the sides or lid.

-- Brush the ham with a generous amount of honey, about 1-2 tablespoons.
+Brush a quarter boneless ham with a generous amount of honey, about 1 to 2 tablespoons.

-- Mix ½ cup brown sugar with ¼ teaspoon of ground cloves, cinnamon, and dry mustard.
-Pack the brown sugar mixture on the ham.
+Mix ยฝ cup brown sugar with ยผ teaspoon of ground cloves, cinnamon, and dry mustard.ย Pack the brown sugar mixture on the ham.

-- Move the ham cut side down to the crock pot on top of the pineapple.
-Pile any remaining brown sugar mixture on top of the ham.
-Cook for approximately 3 hours on low.
+Move the ham, cut side down, to the crock pot on the pineapple.
+Pile any remaining brown sugar on top of the ham.ย Cover and cook on low.

-- Remove from crock pot and allow to sit for 5 minutes before slicing.
+Remove from the crock pot and allow to sit for 5ย minutes before slicing.
 Garnish with some of the pineapple solution.

 Recipe Notes